 Pork Tenderloin Sandwich

 HUNGRY FOR MORE?
 Sign up for our weekly newsletter and follow along on FacebookPinterest, and Instagram for our latest recipes!
 Tag all your glorious creations #culinaryhill so we can eat vicariously through you.

-A pork tenderloin sandwich on a piece of parchment paper.
+A pork tenderloin sandwich on a wooden cutting board.

+Pork Tenderloin Sandwich